Skip to content

 Project Structure#

-We'll create five main files:
+We'll create six main files:

 • client.jac: The web interface for chat and file uploads